Esri/arcgis-maps-sdk-dotnet-demos/README.md

 * [`Esri Campus Routing`](src/CampusRouting) - A cross-platform (Xamarin) sample demonstrating indoor geocoding and routing for a campus running on Windows Universap, Android and iOS.
 * [`Electronic Navigation Charts (ENC)`](src/HydrographicsSample) - Demonstrates how to work with and render ENC data using the Hydrographics package.
 * [`GeoEvent Server Streaming Service`](src/GeoEventServerSample) - Demonstrates how to stream data from ArcGIS GeoEvent Server and render them on the map.
+* [`Multi Targeting Project`](src/MultiTargeting) - Example showing how to create a single multi-targeting project that targets all the frameworks that the ArcGIS Runtime SDK for .NET Supports.

 ### Demos (v10.2.x)